swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 - "Use `array[x, y]` to select a single element from a 2D array."
 - "Array indices start at 0, not 1."
 - "Use `low:high` to specify a `slice` that includes the indices from `low` to `high-1`."
-- "Use `# some kind of explanation` to add comments to programs."
 - "Use `numpy.mean(array)`, `numpy.max(array)`, and `numpy.min(array)` to calculate simple statistics."
 - "Use `numpy.mean(array, axis=0)` or `numpy.mean(array, axis=1)` to calculate statistics across the specified axis."
 ---